r10u3/lego_rc_ir_multitool/README.md

 This project is part of using a Raspberry Pi as a [Lego:tm: PowerFunctions](#legotm-protocol) controller.

-There are three IR tools that I found that work with Python and I use in this project:
+There are four IR tools that I found that work with Python and I use in this project:
 * LIRC:
   - LIRC is a package that allows you to decode and send infra-red signals of many (but not all) commonly used remote controls.
   - Recent linux kernels makes it possible to use some IR remote controls as regular input devices.
 Sometimes this makes LIRC redundant.
 However, LIRC offers more flexibility and functionality and is still the right tool in a lot of scenarios.